swent-epfl/mvp-prd/template/4-value_proposition.md

 # The Value Proposition

-Proxima provides a solution to this problem by uniquely combining content sharing and outdoor experiences in an intuitive and easy-to-use mobile application.
+Proxima provides a solution to the problem of virtual confinement and social isolation by uniquely combining content sharing and outdoor experiences in an intuitive and easy-to-use mobile application.
 The concept is simple: to share or consume content, users must physically go to the specified location to access it.
 This encourages real-world exploration and interaction, promoting a healthier balance between virtual engagement and physical activity.

 On the user side, the incentive for using the application emerges through two main components: